IvIePhisto/ECoXiPy/README.md

 @html5
 def create_testdoc(title, subtitle, *content):
     # Slicing without start argument on the builder creates a document, the
+    # stop argument defines the document type declaration and the step
-    # step argument defines if the XML declaration should be omitted.
+    # argument defines if the XML declaration should be omitted.
     return _b[:'html':True](
         # Method calls on a MarkupBuilder instance create elements with the
         # name equal to the method name.